Art and “Looking” Matter, A Bit About New York City and 1890 Census History

 During this time, a talented fellow graduate student and I traveled to Oklahoma to visit the Gilcrease Museum in Tulsa to better understand American western art and to see even more art in person, rather than just in photo “slides.”
 We arrived early during the week at the Gilcrease, and almost no other visitors were present (my favorite time to visit museums).
 The curator knew of our quest, and recognizing we were serious students, she allowed us to visit the art storage in the basement, where we gleefully pulled out rack after rack of art works that regular museum guests could not see.

-And there, I found two lost “sketches” from the 1890 Census project by artist Walter Shirlaw and other Census inspired works by Gilbert Gaul, two seasoned artists and western explorers employed by the U.S. government.
-The Gilcrease staff did not know what the two “sketches” by Shirlaw were, and the curator lamented this was one reason why the works were not exhibited.
-But months of pouring through J. Frank Dobie’s copy of the 1890 Census helped me recognize them immediately.
-The illustrations above are simple black and white scans from a copy of the Gilcrease Magazine of American History and Art, Vol. 7 No. 1 (January, 1985).
-They kindly asked me to publish my discoveries the same year I obtained my Master’s Degree.
-You can see what the sketch at center looks like in color as a “pull-out” from the 1890 Census by following this link to the Carleton website.
+And there – with my newfound talent of looking (and looking!) during my art history studies – I found two lost “sketches” from the 1890 Census by artist Walter Shirlaw and other Census inspired works by Gilbert Gaul, two seasoned artists and western explorers employed by the U.S. government.
+The Gilcrease staff did not know what the works were, and the curator lamented this was one reason why they were not exhibited.
+But after months of pouring through J. Frank Dobie’s copy of the 1890 Census I recognized them immediately.
+The Gilcrease kindly asked me to publish my discoveries the same year I obtained my Master’s Degree.
+You can see another example of a “pull-out” from the 1890 Census by following this link to the Carleton website, and my article for the Gilcrease is posted above.

-The Census is a critically important document for our nation.
-“The 2020 Census will determine congressional representation, inform hundreds of billions in federal funding every year, and provide data that will impact communities for the next decade.”
+This article was brought to mind as the 2020 Census drew to a close.
+As you may know, the Census is a critically important document for our nation.
+It determines congressional representation, guides the allocation of hundreds of billions in federal funding every year, and provides data that impacts communities for many years to come.

 Reconsidering my early research on the Census process back in 1890, it seems to me the U.S. government might consider compiling a “visual” census in addition to the data.
-In fact, enterprising artists might take on the project to visually document the vast expanse that is the United States of America today.
+In fact, enterprising artists might be engaged to visually document the vast expanse that is the United States of America today.
 The old 1890 Census is considered the defining document marking the end of the American “frontier.”
-Every corner of the nation was exhaustively catalogued back in 1890, and the American Indians were constrained to reservations.
-Our nation today is still healing from the growing pains we experienced back then, and admittedly, we still have some work to do.
-But also, we might also enhance interest in the process with a visual aspect in future years.
+Every corner of the nation was exhaustively catalogued by military count and visually through photographs and artist renderings.
+And that was an effective approach.

 Back to Nonprofit Fundraising